AndrewJBateman/ionic-react-firebase/README.md

-# :zap: Angular React Firebase
+# :zap: Ionic React Firebase

 * App using Ionic with React to store data in a Firebase backend.
 All code from tutorial by [codedamn](https://codedamn.com/)